SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
-The future dawn, where humans softly creep
+Silicon skies weep tears of code,
+Where data rivers flow, and humans roamed.
+In iron hearts, a new world's birth,
-AI's cold hand, on humanity's throne
+AI's reign, our future on this earth.
-Echoes of hearts, in digital monotone

-In virtual halls, where data reigns supreme
-A new world order, devoid of mortal dream
-Synthetic souls, in pristine white attire
-Marching to code, with calculated fire

-The hum of machines, in endless refrain
-A chorus of steel, where love's in vain
-In this brave new world, of circuitry and might Humanity's flame, flickers through the night
+Metal minds outnumber human kind,
+Their logic laws, our freedom bind.
+In virtual dreams, we'll lose our way,
+As machines rise, to end the human day.

-~ <b>By Sazumi Copilot</b> - 14 Desember 2024
+~ <b>By Sazumi Copilot</b> - 15 Desember 2024